Domain, domain, domain.

 2. Call in the Creatives

 Remember.
-Successful online businesses offer value to their customers or clients.
+Successful eCommerce businesses offer value to their customers or clients.
 And you may have that great value to offer.
 But if you are not found, Internet users will never understand the value.
-The first step is a domain name that will be catchy and memorable.
+The first step is to purchase a domain name that will be catchy and memorable.

 Many companies have a product brand name, and their domain name is logically the same – Red Bull (Redbull.com), Toms Shoes (tomsshoes.com).
-But, just as many, if not more, e-commerce companies have multiple products and/or services, and they need a domain name that sounds like a brand but does not speak to a specific product.
+But, just as many, if not more, eCommerce companies have multiple products and/or services, and they need to buy a domain name that sounds like a brand but does not speak to a specific product.
 All of this means the following:

-- Punctuation within the domain name is not a good idea – Coca-Cola can get away with it, but not a relatively unknown enterprise.
+- Punctuation within the domain name is not a good idea – Coca-Cola and its http://www.coca-cola.com domain name can get away with it, but not a relatively unknown enterprise.

 - Numbers are another “no-no” – they don’t add anything to a domain name (or a brand name), unless you happen to be WD-40.
 And note that WD-40 takes out the hyphen in its URL.